OutSystems/docs-product/src/develop/ui/patterns/mobile/interaction/floatingactions.md

 1. Add the relevant content to the placeholders.

-    In this example, we add text to the Label placeholders and a linked icons to the Item placeholders.
+    In this example, we add text to the Label placeholders and linked icons to the Item placeholders.

     ![](<images/floatingactions-3-ss.png>)